ai4os/ai4-docs/source/howtos/develop/dashboard.rst

 ============================

 .. admonition:: Requirements
     :class: info

-   🔒 This tutorial requires :ref:`full authentication <getting-started/register:Full authentication>`.

-This tutorial explains how to develop a AI4OS module from scratch.

-If you are new to Machine Learning, you might want to check some :doc:`useful Machine Learning resources </others/useful-ml-resources>` we compiled to help you getting started.

-.. admonition:: Requirements
-    :class: info

     * For **Step 1**, to use the Module's template webpage, you need at least :doc:`basic authentication </reference/user-access-levels>`.